leoren17/NOTES/JS-notes.md

 ### OOP

 ### Arrow Function (ES6):
-- **this** value in arrow functions are determined by based on the lexical scope (ability to access variables from its parent scope)
+- **this** value in arrow functions is determined based on the lexical scope (ability to access variables from its parent scope)

 [understanding arrow functions](https://www.digitalocean.com/community/tutorials/understanding-arrow-functions-in-javascript)